Table of Contents

 The earthly sanctuary was divided into two sections (Exodus 26:31–37), in each, there were certain furniture.
 The first unit had the table of shewbread, the seven-branched candlestick, and the altar of incense.
 There, certain services were carried out every day.
 The second unit, contained the ark of the covenant.
 And there, a service was done only once a year on the Day of Atonement.
 The courtyard included: the altar of burnt offerings, where sacrifices were offered and the laver for washing.

 From studying the earthly sanctuary, we can make specific conclusions concerning what goes on in the heavenly sanctuary.
 As the earthly service could not begin until the priest had made an offering of sacrifice, so Christ could not begin His heavenly service until He offered His body as a sacrifice on the cross.

 As the earthly sanctuary service had two stages, represented by the two sections, likewise, the heavenly sanctuary had two stages.
-And as the earthly service was in terms of the first stage until the Day of Atonement, even so the heavenly service was in terms of the first stage until that time, near the close of earth’s history, when our great High Priest started the second stage of His priestly ministry.
-The prophecy of Daniel 8:14 and 9:25, shows that Christ began that second phase in 1844.
-For more on the that prophecy, check the following link.
+And as the earthly service was in terms of the first stage until the Day of Atonement, even so the heavenly service was in terms of the first stage in the holy place until that time, near the close of earth’s history, when our great High Priest started the second stage of His priestly ministry.
+The prophecy of Daniel 8:14 and 9:25, shows that Christ began that second phase of His ministry in the most holy place in 1844.

 The apostle Paul wrote about the work of Christ as our High Priest (ex.
 Hebrews 9), in the heavenly sanctuary.
-He tried to show them by parallels and contrasts, that the earthly sanctuary no longer should be the center of their worship, because the earthly sanctuary was merely a “shadow” of the heavenly one.
+He tried to show them by parallels and contrasts, that the earthly sanctuary no longer should be the center of their worship, because the earthly sanctuary was merely a “shadow” of the heavenly one (Colossians 2:14-17).

 In His service,